wso2/wso2-qa-artifacts/products/wso2_DAS/product_features/data_aggregating/mqtt_to_websocket/ReadMe.txt

 Scenario
 ===========
 In this scenario, DAS collects events that are sent to the MQTT event receiver, these events are then pushed to the mystream_in stream and the execution planner will collect a up to 5 events and pass the events to the out stream.
+The event publisher will connect to the external web socket consumer and publish the events.

 Preconditions
 =============